Skip to main content

 To register to vote in Logan, Utah, residents can register online through the Utah Lieutenant Governor's website, by mail, or in person at the Cache County elections office.
 Utah requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Utah Lieutenant Governor's voter lookup tool.
 For local municipal elections in Logan, contact the Cache County Clerk's office for schedules and ballot information.

 Residents of Logan, Utah and the surrounding Cache County area can access a variety of public records through the Logan Utah Archives and Genealogy office.
 This state-run repository houses historical documents, land records, and other vital information dating back to the city's founding in 1859.
-The Cache County Assessor's Office also maintains comprehensive property records, including assessment data, ownership details, and tax information, which can be searched online or by visiting the local office in downtown Logan.
+The Cache County Assessor's Office also maintains full property records, including assessment data, ownership details, and tax information, which can be searched online or by visiting the local office in downtown Logan.

 For those in need of vital records, the Logan Utah Vital Records office is the authoritative source.
-This state-level department can provide certified copies of birth certificates, death records, and marriage licenses for individuals born, married, or deceased within the city limits or Cache County.
+This state-level department can provide certified copies of birth certificates, death records, and marriage licenses for people born, married, or deceased within the city limits or Cache County.
 Requests can be submitted online, by mail, or in person at the office located in the Cache County Administration Building.

 Entrepreneurs and business owners in Logan can obtain the necessary licensing and permitting information through the Logan City Recorder's Office.
 This municipal department oversees the issuance of business licenses, as well as permits for construction, zoning changes, and other commercial activities.
 Individuals can visit the Recorder's Office in person or access relevant forms and applications on the City of Logan's official website.